 What do I need for boarding?

-When you arrive at the boarding dock, you will be asked for your name and reservation number.
+When you arrive at the boarding dock, you must then present your confirmation of your reservation (paper or electronic) so that you can be issued a boarding pass.
 For boarding, you must have with you all personal effects needed for the five-hour crossing, since you will not be able to return to your vehicle after the ship departs.

 When does boarding start?